RocketChat/Rocket.Chat.ReactNative/README.md

   <img alt="Download on App Store" src="https://user-images.githubusercontent.com/7317008/43209852-4ca39622-904b-11e8-8ce1-cdc3aee76ae9.png" height=43>
 </a>

+## Beta Access

+### TestFlight

+You can signup to our TestFlight builds by acessing this link: https://testflight.apple.com/join/7I3dLCNT.

+### Android

+You can get the latest Android builds at [#react-native](https://open.rocket.chat/channel/react-native) channel.

+## Reporting an Issue

+[Github Issues](https://github.com/RocketChat/Rocket.Chat.ReactNative/issues) are used to track todos, bugs, feature requests, and more.

+Also check the community on [open.rocket.chat](https://open.rocket.chat/channel/react-native).
+We'd like to help.

 ## Installing dependencies

 Follow the [React Native Getting Started Guide](https://facebook.github.io/react-native/docs/getting-started.html) for detailed instructions on setting up your local machine for development.